averemee-si/oracdc/README.md

 ### Known issues
 1. We use V$LOGMNR_CONTENTS.SCN and tuple (V$LOGMNR_CONTENTS.RS_ID, V$LOGMNR_CONTENTS.SSN) as stored Kafka Connect offset.
 Due to transaction tracking on the Kafka Connect side there may be a situation when last recorded SCN in offset file is behind of SCN's of uncommitted rows.
 When the connector stops, we track this and print a message in the connector's log file.
 There are two workarounds at moment: or stop **oracdc** only afyter stopping Oracle RDBMS, or record unprocessed SCN value from connector's log file and set value of `a2.first.change` accordingly to override stored offset.
 We're working on this issue.
 2. Persistance of [Chronicle Queue](https://github.com/OpenHFT/Chronicle-Queue) objects between Kafka Connect restarts.
 We're working on this issue.
 3. Only "classical" Oracle data types are supported.
-We are working on adding support for **BINARY_FLOAT/BINARY_DOUBLE/INTERVAL** data types
+We are working on adding support for **INTERVAL** data types
 4. Initial data load - we're strongly recommend usage of bulk load methods.

 ### Performance tips